ncatlab/nlab-content/pages/0/7/5/3/3570/content.md

 There is a sequence of maps, $\{f_n : S^1 \to N_{\frac{1}{n}}(S_W)\mid n\in \mathbb{N}\}$, so that for each pair, $(n,N)$, with $N\gt n$, there is a homotopy $f_n \sim i^N_n f_N$.
 This makes a (Borsuk) shape map from the circle to the Warsaw circle.
 Each $f_n$ is in fact a homotopy equivalence and we can use a choice of homotopy inverses to get another shape map $g : S_W\to S^1$ and these make up a **shape equivalence**.

-(The detailed description of shape maps and shape equivalences in the Borsuk version of shape theory, is given in the entry [[Borsuk shape theory]].)
+(A more detailed description of shape maps and shape equivalences in the Borsuk version of shape theory, is given in the entry [[Borsuk shape theory]].
+The version given here skates over some points.
+It is, in fact, near the ANR-systems approach to shape.)

 ####The Warsaw circle from a &#268;ech point of view####